journeyman33/kodekloud/README.md

 | Stratos Backup Server      |  ansible backup -m ping           | backup
 | Stratos Mail Server        |  ansible mail -m ping             | mail

 3. You are now ready to write a playbook

-# Getting Started

-## On Jump host

-- Clone the repository: `git clone https://github.com/CharlesVosloo/kodekloud-engineer.git`
-- Go to folder: `cd kodekloud-engineer`
-- Run this scipt as roor: `./install_ansible.sh`
-- This scipt installs epel-release and ansible and then sets up ansible by copying the KodeKlode servers inventory file to ansible's default lcation /etc/ansible/anisble.cfg and configires /etc/anisible/hosts.
-- Ansible ad hoc cammands can be run from any location

 ## An example of how to solve linux problems with ansible